doctrine-extensions/DoctrineExtensions/doc/translatable.md

 # Translatable behavior extension for Doctrine 2

-**Translatable** behavior offers a very handy solution for translating specific record fields in diferent languages.
+**Translatable** behavior offers a very handy solution for translating specific record fields in different languages.
 Further more, it loads the translations automatically for a locale currently used, which can be set to **Translatable Listener** on it`s initialization or later for other cases through the **Entity** itself